Lori-Kaito/Backgammon-game-in-c/README.md

 ### Description:

-This program runs a backgammon game that is played by 2 players.
+- This program runs a backgammon game that is played by 2 players.
+Backgammon is a two-player board game where each player moves their pieces around the board based on dice rolls, aiming to be the first to remove all their pieces from the board.
+This is coded using c language.

 ### To run the program:

-#### Open terminal:
+### Open terminal then,

 ### Copy and enter this: